AI for Events

 MARTYN'S LAW EARLIEST ENFORCEMENT

-Most "AI for events" is a chatbot on a ticket page.
+Most "AI for events" is a chatbot on a ticket page

 It answers ten questions about parking, gets the eleventh wrong about a refund, and the BC Civil Resolution Tribunal has already decided what happens next.
 Moffatt v.
 Air Canada (2024 BCCRT 149) held the airline liable for what its chatbot said.
 Your bot is your contract too.

 The AI that pays back in this sector sits behind the ticket page.
-Scoring which of the 38,000 registrants will actually show up.
+Scoring which of the 38,000 registrants will show up.
 Opening gate four before the queue at gate three triples.
 Turning a 95,000-delegate conference into one worth flying to.

 WHAT'S BEEN PITCHED